 10 Factors Affecting WiFi Performance & What To Test

-In a business or enterprise, there may be various factors affecting your WiFi performance.
+In a business or enterprise, there may be various factors affecting your WiFi performance, coverage or connectivity speeds.
 Some can be easily fixed, others require higher, technical levels of troubleshooting or investigation.

 We looked at 10 common factors influencing WiFi service performance and what your team, Internet Service Provider (ISP) or Wireless Internet Service Provider (WISP) can do to troubleshoot or combat them.